jazcar1205/AIStoryGenerator/REPORT.md

 **Problem:** Unexpected API failures caused crashes.
 **Solution:** we built a unified error handler to manage and display errors safely.

-### Challenge 3: [Your challenge]
-We struggled with genre switching at first, but refactoring to Strategy made it simple and consistent.

 ## Testing Strategy
 Describe your testing approach and coverage.

+## API Usage & Costs
+- Model used: gpt-3.5-turbo
+- Estimated cost per request: $0.002
+- Cost management strategies
+    - Using a Low-Cost Model
+    - Setting max_tokens Limit
+    - Singleton Pattern for API Client
+    - Asynchronous Execution

 ## AI/LLM Usage Disclosure
 **Did you use AI tools (ChatGPT, Copilot, etc.)?**
-- [ ] Yes - Describe how and what
+- [] Yes - Describe how and what
 - [x] No

 If yes, explain: